Orthelious/PDCP_Spring2019/course_documents/CourseUnits_and_Schedule.md

 ***Summary*** — The goal of this Unit is to present a surface level entry point into the world of strategic planning, business models, and market analysis.
 These high-level tools are focused on the forest, not the trees.
 We will use a series of frameworks to practice taking a nebulous idea and turning it into a realistic, actionable plan.
 We will focus in particular on Business Plans—for the final project of this course, all students will make and present an individual business plan.

 [E.1]	Business Plans and Models
-[E.2]	Elements of Business Strategy and Market Analysis
+[E.2]	Elements of Business Strategy and Market Analysis, and Long-term Planning
-[E.3]	Long-term Planning

 #### <a name="f">UNIT F — Communications</a>
 ***Summary*** — How do we get our work in front of people?
 The *right* people?
 This question is the root goal of good marketing and communications strategies.
 During this unit, we will go over the basics of how to put a communications strategy together, understand the best practices of public relations, and effectively market your work.